ecatmur/stacktrace-from-exception/paper.md

 We argue that this mechanism still imposes a runtime cost and would not achieve the aims of the paper for the proposed facility.

-### 2.1.
-Runtime cost
+### Runtime cost

-Accessing a thread-local variable has a cost in instructions and memory access; at present this could be argued to be lost in the "noise" of the existing exception handling machinery, particularly as this currently involves memory allocation, but in future if and when the **Zero-overhead deterministic exceptions: Throwing values**[^p0709] proposal is adopted this will become relatively more significant.
+Accessing a thread-local variable has a cost in instructions and memory access; at present this could be argued to be lost in the "noise" of the existing exception handling machinery, particularly as this currently involves memory allocation, but in future if and when the **Zero-overhead deterministic exceptions: Throwing values**[[p0709]] proposal is adopted this will become relatively more significant.

 In any case even a *de minimis* runtime cost is not zero.

-### 2.2.
-Old third-party libraries
+### Old third-party libraries

 Under the proposed mechanism, throw sites would need recompilation and/or relinking to participate in the facility.
 It is entirely possible that third-party library code is shipped with its own implementations of the exception-raising mechanism, such that it would not participate in the facility until such time as the vendor recompiles and relinks the library, which may not come for years or even decades.

-### 2.3.
-Exception-heavy libraries
+### Exception-heavy libraries

 Third-party library vendors who use exceptions for control flow may be expected to view the proposed facility negatively; if user code enables it via the proposed mechanism the cost will be considerable even for exceptions that are caught and handled successfully entirely within the third-party library.
 Thus they are likely to disable the facility at
 API entry points, both negating the point of the facility for any exceptions that *do* "leak" out of the third-party library, and interfering with user code that expects it to remain enabled.

-## 3. Alternatives
+## Alternatives

 We note that C++ exception handling is typically built on top of a lower-level, language-agnostic facility.
-On Windows this is structured exception handling[^seh], while on the Itanium ABI (used by most Unix-style OSes on x64-64) it is the Level I Base ABI[^itanium].
+On Windows this is structured exception handling[[seh]], while on the Itanium ABI (used by most Unix-style OSes on x64-64) it is the Level I Base ABI[[itanium]].
 This lower-level facility uses *two-phase* exception handling; in the first, "search" phase the stack is walked from the throw point to identify a suitable handler, while in the second, "unwind" phase it is walked again from the throw point to the selected handler, this time invoking cleanup (i.e., destructors) along the way.
 Importantly,